thinktecture/relayserver/docs/deployment.md

   Consider providing automatic scaling functionality of this component based on load.

   Configuration:
-  * Provide a shared volume to all instances of Thinktecture.Relay.IdentityServer i.e. on /var/bodystore and add a configuration property for the storage path to this directory
+  * Provide a shared volume to all instances of Thinktecture.Relay.Server i.e. on /var/bodystore and add a configuration property for the storage path to this directory
-  * Provide a url to the RelayServer.IdentityServer component
+  * Provide a authority url pointing to your OIDC compliant identity provider instance
   * Provide a connection string to the RelayServer database
   * Provide a connection string to the RabbitMQ